AlexStraton/Blackjack/README.md

 - Clone this repository to your local machine:
 `git clone https://github.com/yourusername/blackjack-game.git
 cd blackjack-game`
 - To play the game you need to run: python3 blackjack.py
+- To run the tests: `python3 -m unittest discover test`

 ### Description